nextcloud/documentation/developer_manual/app/controllers.rst

 ---
 .. note:: This is purely for compatibility reasons.
 If you are planning to offer an external API, go for a :doc:`api` instead.

 In order to ease migration from OCS API routes to the App Framework, an additional controller and response have been added.
-To migrate your API you can use the **OCP\\AppFramework\\OCSController** baseclass and return your data in the form of a DataResponse in the following way:
+To migrate your API you can use the **OCP\\AppFramework\\OCSController** base class and return your data in the form of a DataResponse in the following way:

 .. code-block:: php